SpiNNakerManchester/sPyNNaker/README.md

 sPyNNaker - PyNN Simulations on SpiNNaker Hardware
 ==================================================
-This package provides common code for PyNN implementations for SpiNNaker.
+This package provides common code for PyNN implementations for SpiNNaker

 We have [user installation instructions](http://spinnakermanchester.github.io/) which describe in detail more about what is going on.